PyConPL/pyladies-workshop/0003_python_logic.rst

             # check it
             print("overweight")

 Pay particular attention to the indentations.
-Every use of :keyword:`else`, will cause an increased indentation of our code.
+Every use of ``else``, will cause an increased indentation of our code.
 It is very annoying when you have to check a few or a dozen or so conditions which exclude one another .
-Therefore the authors of Python added a little 'improvement' in the form of :keyword:`elif`, instruction, which allows you to check another condition immediately::
+Therefore the authors of Python added a little 'improvement' in the form of ``elif``, instruction, which allows you to check another condition immediately::